Charles Church, Plymouth: Attendance figures in 1851

 From the figures it is clear that the Charles Chapel and St Andrew's figures are estimated and little care was taken over them (if they were returned at all and not estimated by the census makers).
 The Charles figures have a ring of authenticity about them and this may indicate that they are accurate.

 The question of how many sittings Charles had is difficult to arrive at.
 The church had three galleries in addition to its pews.
 The church is approximately half the size of St Andrew's.
 A figure of 900 sittings is given by the one author in 1977 although this is not clear whether or not all the galleries were taken into account.
 Charles Church was popular and may have been full that morning.
-Nationally there were a large number of absences on that day so we must presume that the church could seat over 1,000 perhaps 1,200.
+Nationally there were a large number of absences on that day so we must presume that the church could seat over 1,000.

 On the day of the census there was a total of 2,480 attendances.
 This is probably made up of a large number of "twicers".
 In 1827 it was estimated that the parishioners numbered 10,000 and it was clear that there was a need for more churches.